marinasvs/marinasvs.github.io/_pages/about.md

 **Some news:**

-* I will be participating in the Naples School of Economics and Finance PhD workshop with my paper _Technology and Credit Market Information Asymmetries_ on September 22nd.
+* I will be participating in the Naples School of Economics and Finance Ph.D. workshop with my paper _Technology and Credit Market Information Asymmetries_ on September 22nd.

-* I will be presenting my paper _Technology and Credit Market Information Asymmetries_ at the [Symposium of the Spanish Economic Association](http://www.asesec.org/simposio/) in Valencia in December 2022.
+* I will be presenting my paper _Technology and Credit Market Information Asymmetries_ at the [Symposium of the Spanish Economic Association](http://www.asesec.org/simposio/) in Valencia in December.